Week 13 NFL score predictions: A guide to best games, more

 Point spread: PHI -6 | Matchup quality: 42.3 (of 100)

 John Keim's pick: The Redskins have lost three of their past four games.
-They haven't been playing well, but the big drop-off came in the run game with Adrian Peterson.
+They haven't been playing well, but the big drop-off came in the running game with Adrian Peterson.
 But the Eagles have allowed an NFL-worst 6.03 yards per carry in the past six weeks, and the Redskins have treated this almost like a bye week for Peterson, giving him extra rest in practice to fuel him for the stretch run.
 Plus, Chris Thompson is likely to return and can be a big help.
 Still, the Redskins are hard to trust on Monday nights, having lost 11 of 13, and there are still some health issues.
 If the injury question marks can play, the Redskins win.
 But for now, a toss-up game.
 Eagles 23, Redskins 21

 Tim McManus' pick: Golden Tate said he felt more energy this week than any since being acquired at the trade deadline.
 After a rocky start to the season, the Eagles suddenly are fighting again for the NFC East.
 They have a chance to control this game at the line of scrimmage, especially on defense, which could make for tough sledding for Colt McCoy.
 Eagles 26, Washington 24